All planning checklists

 Prepare the hot tub if available at glamping/accommodation

-Allow time for it to heat up.
+Allow time for the hot tub to heat up before evening plans.

 Easy·High impact